 - submit the application and fee to the VSU Graduate School.

 - submit one official transcript from each college/university attended, even for transfer credit or undergraduate work.
-A cumulative GPA of 3.0 is required.

 - hold a clear renewable teaching or service certificate at the Master's level or higher.

 - submit a Letter of Assurance form from a current administrator (form required).

 - submit the Distance Learning Exemption of the VSU Medical Form.

 - be employed teachers able to spend a minimum of 20 hours per week in a classroom.